 The ability to start quickly should be one of the first skating skills mastered by young hockey players.
-Three types of forward starts are used, depending on the game situation: T, front and crossover starts.
+There are three types of forward starts used and depending on the game situation: front, crossover and T-starts.

-- Basic stance is the starting position. - Centre of gravity is shifted forward with the body weight placed on the inside edge of the drive skate. - Body weight is placed over the drive leg which is rotated outward at an angle of approx. 90° from the player's chosen course.

-- ☐ As the number of strides increases, the player takes progressively longer strides, pushing more to the side rather than to the back. - ☐ First 3 or 4 strides are short and quick, without gliding. - ☐ The drive leg is vigorously extended at the hip, knee and ankle.
+- 1. Basic stance is the starting position. - 2.
+Centre of gravity is shifted forward with the body weight placed on the inside edge of the drive skate. - 3.
+Body weight is placed over the drive leg which is rotated outward at an angle of approx. 90° from the player's chosen course. - 4 .As the number of strides increases, the player takes progressively longer strides, pushing more to the side rather than to the back. - 5.
+Initial strokes (3 to 4) are short and quick, without gliding. - 6.
+The drive leg is vigorously extended at the hip, knee and ankle.